cssinjs/jss/readme.md

 Take a look at [examples](http://kof.github.io/jss/examples/index.html) directory.

-## Syntax
+## Built in preprocessors

 Jss styles are just plain javascript objects.
-They map almost 1:1 to css rules.
+They map 1:1 to css rules, except of those modified by preprocessors.

 ### Numeric values

 Numeric values will get 'px' suffix.

 ```javascript
 {